 Rutin is chemically related to quercetin.

 Curr Opin Lipidol.
 2013 Feb.
 Citrus flavonoids and lipid metabolism.
 Citrus bioflavonoids are polyphenolic compounds with powerful biological properties.
 This review aims to summarize recent advances towards understanding the ability of citrus flavonoids to regulate lipid metabolism and other metabolic parameters relevant to the metabolic syndrome, type 2 diabetes and cardiovascular disease.
 Recent studies suggest an important role of citrus flavonoids in the treatment of dyslipidemia, insulin resistance, hepatic steatosis, obesity and atherosclerosis.
 The favorable outcomes are achieved through multiple mechanisms.
-Human studies focussed on dose, bioavailability, efficacy and safety are required to propel the use of these promising therapeutic agents into the clinical arena.
+Human studies focused on dose, bioavailability, efficacy and safety are required to propel the use of these promising therapeutic agents into the clinical arena.

 Eyesight Rx with Citrus Bioflavonoids

 Unlike some vision products that provide nutrients and herbs for long term healthy eyesight support, and prevention of visual impairment, but don't seem to have much of an immediate effect on visual acuity, Eyesight Rx was formulated to provide a noticeable eyesight improvement within days of use.
 Reports from Eyesight Rx users indicate enhanced clarity of vision, colors being brighter, better focus, and overall improvement in close and distance vision.
 Most people notice improved eyesight within a few days.

 Citrus bioflavonoids complex (eriocitrin, hesperidin, flavonols, flavones, flavonoids, naringenin, and quercetin)

 Mixed carotenoids (alpha carotene, astaxanthin, beta carotene, cryptoxanthin, Lutein, Lycopene, Zeaxanthin)